-The DR-CAFTA includes a Committee on Trade Capacity Building to coordinate these types of activities.
-U.S. inter-agency funding in support of DR-CAFTA trade capacity building peaked as the agreement came to completion, including \$20 million for labor and environmental technical assistance in the FY2005 budget.
+The CAFTA-DR includes a Committee on Trade Capacity Building to coordinate these types of activities.
+U.S. inter-agency funding in support of CAFTA-DR trade capacity building peaked as the agreement came to completion, including \$20 million for labor and environmental technical assistance in the FY2005 budget.
 Maintaining formal support for these programs, including ongoing financial commitments, is one challenge supporters of these programs emphasize.
+This is also true for the trade capacity building efforts in specific non-commercial areas, such as enforcing labor and environmental commitments.